 Honestly, the main difference here is purely aesthetic.
 Apple Music favors a light, bright and white look with high-contrast text, while Spotify has long stuck to its darker black/grey color scheme with flashes of neon green.

 If you don’t want to pay for streaming music and you’re OK with ads, Apple’s insistence on not having a free plan will keep you using Spotify.
 New users can try Apple Music for free for 3 months, which is more generous than Spotify Premium’s 1-month free trial, but after than you’ll need to subscribe.

-For those who are willing to pay, the field is currently more balanced.
+For those who are willing to pay, the playing field looks balanced at a glance.
 Apple Music and Spotify Premium are both $9.99 a month for individual accounts, and while Spotify’s Family plan is more expensive, it’s only by a single dollar per month.
 Both services also offer a $.99 monthly subscription for students.

 Apple Music vs Spotify: Which is the better music app?

 We first ran an Apple Music vs. Spotify comparison a few years ago, and Spotify comfortably won, on the back of its curated content, value for money and wealth of supported hardware.